John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Linux_vs_Windows_gdb_errors.md

      gdbsource('simpleError.R')
      Errors:
       #3  ... in objective_function<double>::operator() ... at simpleError.cpp:30

-     ------- line 30 ----------

-     # But lets look at the gdb output to compare to what we get under Windows
+     # But lets look at the Linux gdb output to compare to what we get under Windows (see below)
      gdbsource('simpleError.R', interactive = TRUE)
      (gdb) run
      (gdb) bt